jjj120/somfy-shutters-automation/README.md

 #### Manual control with the web interface

 The web interface will show a simple interface to control the shutters.
-You can open, stop and close the shutters with the buttons.
+You can open, stop and close the shutters with the buttons or set the shutters to some close percentage.
+The percentage is the percentage of the shutters that are closed.
+They are only estimates from the rise and lower times.
+It does not get set immediately, but the shutters will move to the set percentage after some time (depending on the rise and lower times).

 It also shows the current state of the shutters, the current time and the time of the sunset and sunrise.

+You can also set the mode to holiday, summer or winter with the buttons on the web interface.

 #### Manual control with your phone